butchwarns/ncurses_Cellular_Automaton/README.md

 **TODO** *add link to documentation*

 ## How to use?
 Just pass a rule to `rule.sh` (or the executable) to initialise the automaton.
+I suggest maximizing the terminal window beforehand to get the most detailed patterns.

-After that, the following keybindings control the software:
+The following keybindings control the software:

 - `S` Run/halt the animation
 - `N` Advance to next state